 We do not limit the number of items checked out, except in select instances noted below.

 • Youth holiday materials (limit of 10)

 • Video games (limit of 6)

-Are you a Baldwin cardholder looking for an item that’s not available when you need it?
+Are you looking for an item that’s not available when you need it?
 Place a hold!
 Holds can be placed on any item except Hot Picks books, Hot Picks DVDs/BluRays, or puppets.

 If you have an email address registered at the library, you will receive email notification when the item is available for you; otherwise, a notice will be mailed to you.
 Holds last for one week and may be picked up from the hold shelf across from the Circulation Desk.
 You may use our self-check machines to check out Baldwin items on hold for you.